dmlc/dlpack/docs/source/python_spec.rst

 statically allocated.

-The ``DLManagedTensor`` deleter must ensure that sharing beyond Python boundaries is possible, this means that the GIL must be acquired explicitly.
+The ``DLManagedTensor`` deleter must ensure that sharing beyond Python boundaries is possible, this means that the GIL must be acquired explicitly if it uses Python objects or API.
 In Python, the deleter usually needs to ``Py_DECREF()`` the original owner and free the ``DLManagedTensor`` allocation.
 For example, NumPy uses the following code to ensure sharing with arbitrary